Geoff1900/Geoff1900.github.io-handbook/docs/getting-started/conventions.md

 ---
 title: conventions
-description: how we describe these standards
+description: How we describe these standards
 group: getting-started

 ---